ThomasGauthierr/SchoolAttendance/README.md

 By default, we run grails on the port 8081 (line 136), and the context path is /tp (line 137).<br/>
 Change the fields filePath and fileUrl of the tpgrails property (line 139) so it matches your settings.

 2. You have to **add a file "default-user.jpg"** in the web server folder where the images of this project will be stored.
-It's the default image we use for users created in the boostrap.<br/>
+It's the default image we use for users created in the boostrap, or when no image is selected during creation.<br/>
 You can find one in the folder "grails-app/assets/images".

 ## Reports and doc